fady-dib/SkyBid/README.md

 > SkyBid seeks to revolutionize the private jet charter industry by offering a seamless, user-friendly platform that enables operators and brokers to engage in real-time bidding for charter flights.
 Our mission is to optimize the booking experience, save time, and ensure the utmost satisfaction for all parties involved in the private aviation sector..

 ### User Stories

-- As a user I want to edit my profile so that i can update it whenever something changes or needs to be corrected.
-- As a user I want to be able to contact other users so that i can negotiate in private conversations
+- As a user I want to be able to contact other users so that i can negotiate in private conversations.
 - As a broker I want to create a new request so that I can find available flights with best prices.
-- As a broker I want to accept a bid in order to secure the best price for my client and book the desired flight
+- As a broker I want to accept a bid in order to secure the best price for my client and book the desired flight.
-- As an operator I want to submit a bid in real-time so that I can have the best chance of winning the booking
+- As an operator I want to submit a bid in real-time so that I can have the best chance of winning the booking.

-- As an operator I want to see the current highest bid in real-time, so that I can adjust my bid accordingly.
+### Admin Stories

 - As an admin I want to monitor the number of users so that i can identify any issues or areas for improvement.
-- As an admin I want to see the users details so that I can ensure compliance with platform policies
+- As an admin I want to see the users details so that I can ensure compliance with platform policies.

 <br><br>